Madrid, New Mexico

 Madrid (/ˈmædrɪd/ MAD-rid, /es/) is a census-designated place (CDP) in Santa Fe County, New Mexico, United States.
 It is part of the Santa Fe, New Mexico Metropolitan Statistical Area.
-The population was 149 at the 2000 census and 204 in 2010.
+As of the 2020 census, Madrid had a population of 247.
 Today, Madrid has become an artists' community with galleries lining New Mexico State Road 14 (the Turquoise Trail).
 It retains remnants of its history with the Mineshaft Tavern and the Coal Mine Museum.